 Many disputants, in-house counsel, courts, and judges are demonstrating a strong preference for mediation, arbitration, and other forms of alternative dispute resolution for resolving conflicts outside the courtroom.
 Offering a less expensive, more efficient option to traditional litigation, they are effective methods of resolving civil disputes of all complexities.

-By understanding the difference between mediation and arbitration, and their place on the continuum of ADR processes, parties in a dispute can decide on the process that best suits their needs.
+By understanding the difference between arbitration and mediation and their place on the continuum of ADR processes, parties in a dispute can decide on the process that best suits their needs.